Mon-Fri 9:00 - 17:00

 Beneficiaries are individuals who will inherit your assets, typically including your spouse or de facto partner and children.
 The distribution of assets can be tailored to your preferences.
 You could divide the assets into equal portions.
 Specific gifts, such as jewelry, a house, or a car, can also be given to particular beneficiaries.
 Additionally, trusts can be established for children or step-children, which can be accessed once they reach a specific age.

-Yes, you can change your will at as long as your mentally capable to do so by executing a new will or by making a codicil (an amendment) to your existing will.
+Yes, you can change your will as long as you are mentally capable to do so by executing a new will or by making a codicil (an amendment) to your existing will.

-Executor is the person appointed in a will to manage the estate of the deceased person.
-Choosing an executor with knowledge of legal and financial matters is crucial to ensure proper administration of your estate.
-They have various duties and responsibilities such as paying the taxes and debts of your estate, notifying financial institutions, arranging the funeral etc.
+An executor is the person appointed in a will to manage the deceased person’s estate.
+Choosing an executor with knowledge of legal and financial matters is crucial to ensure proper estate administration.
+They have various duties and responsibilities, such as paying the taxes and debts of your estate, notifying financial institutions, arranging the funeral, etc.

-You can write your own holograph will however your will must meet certain requirements to be legally valid.
-Having a will drafted by a lawyer increases the chances of it being clear and easily comprehensible to your loved ones, while covering all necessary details to fulfill your objectives.
-A will that is inadequately prepared or drafted can lead to costly legal fees, court expenses, and probate delays.
+You can write your holograph will; however, your will must meet certain requirements to be legally valid.
+Having a will drafted by a lawyer increases the chances of it being clear and easily comprehensible to your loved ones while covering all necessary details to fulfill your objectives.
+A will inadequately prepared or drafted can lead to costly legal fees, court expenses, and probate delays.

 In certain situations, you might consider having multiple wills.
 Multiple wills are mostly seen where the estate has business assets or property located in a foreign country.
 It is important to remember that in this type of a situation, one will does not override or revoke the other.